Hayley Oliver: Early life and education

+Career

 In 2002, Hayley entered and won the Joe Pasquale's Curtain Call talent showcase, which has led to many other concert appearances since.

 In 2006, Hayley released her first self-produced album, Two Hearts, which led to her winning the Evy of Canada Award for Best New Artist 2007.

 During 2008 and 2009, she collaborated with USA Nashville producers, resulting in her second solo album, I Can Still Dream, released in October 2009, with original material provided by various writers from across the world.
 During those years, Hayley performed regularly with various artists and bands.

 In 2008, she met up with guitarist Lee Ellis who joined her in forming "The Hayley Oliver Band", to run alongside her solo career.
 This resulted in the release in 2010 of Naturally.
 Recorded in two days at Ten21 studios in Kent, the album reflected the band's live sound.

 Hayley and the band were invited to go to Nashville in November 2010, where they represented the UK, taking part in a WSM Radio event, which put on an international show of six country acts at the Loveless Café.
 The show was broadcast live in HD via the Internet.
 They returned to Nashville again in 2011 and played at the Nashville Palace.

 In late 2012, the band released Arbinger Grove, with guest appearances by Albert Lee, Gerry Hogan and John Permenter.

 By 2014, conflicting commitments led to Hayley and the band members' decision to disband.
 After their successful last show at the 2014 Truckstop Festival in Denmark, Hayley decided to focus on a slightly different path, involving guitarist, Harley Dave, with a more "rootsy" Americana approach, rather than the full-on sound that was the trademark of the "H.O.B.".

 The "unplugged" approach proved a success, both in small "roots" venues and larger theatres.
 In 2015, Oliver unveiled her new band line-up on the main stage at the Americana International Festival, gaining rave reviews, and started taking select bookings, while continuing to develop the acoustic show.

 In 2016, after a short spell in Texas with Harley Dave, playing acoustic gigs in Austin and being welcomed into the Luckenbach "Picker's Circle", Oliver returned to the Truckstop Festival, Denmark, with the new band.

 In 2017, Hayley and Harley guested with The Fabulous Texadillos at Pullman City Harz, Germany, and hope to take the band back to Germany, one day.

 2018 and early 2019 saw Hayley and the band playing Warners, Pontins and some independent Country Music events, rather than the clubs.

-2019-2020 brought things to a halt, as far as gigging was concerned - so Hayley decided to dust off her guitar and get back into playing it, which resulted in her fronting the band with her guitar when the restrictions were relaxed and gigs started up again in July, 2021, at Studley Castle (Warners).
+2019–2020 brought things to a halt, as far as gigging was concerned – so Hayley decided to dust off her guitar and get back into playing it, which resulted in her fronting the band with her guitar when the restrictions were relaxed and gigs started up again in July 2021, at Studley Castle (Warners).